 - types of livestock in area;

 - and presence/absence of public land grazing.

-to gain their perspective on program effectiveness and success as well as costs of running compensation programs.
+In addition to interviewing livestock producers, two administrators for each program will be interviewed to gain their perspective on program effectiveness and success as well as costs of running compensation programs.

-The third research initiative focuses on the general public's opinions regarding predator compensation
+The third research initiative focuses on the general public's opinions regarding predator compensation programs such as: